Research

 References:

-- Espinoza Ramos et al. Online Acoustic Emission Sensing of Rechargeable Batteries: Technology, Status, and Prospects.
-J. Mater.
+3. Espinoza Ramos et al. J. Mater.
 Chem.
 A 2024, 12 (35), 23280–23296.

-- Zhang et al. Unraveling Gas Evolution in Sodium Batteries by Online Electrochemical Mass Spectrometry.
-Energy Storage Mater.
+4. Zhang et al. Energy Storage Mater.
 2021, 42, 12–21.

-High-throughput robotic screening of aqueous electrolytes
+High-throughput robotic screening of battery electrolytes

 The integration of data-driven experimentation represents a significant advancement in battery research, substantially expediting progress by closing the experimentation–analysis loop.
 In contrast to the traditional manual screening of electrodes and electrolytes, automated processes hold the promise of improving both testing efficiency and reproducibility.